What Is Capgras Syndrome? The Impacts Of This Type Of Delusion

 Therapy may be another way to work with someone with this disorder.
 Working with a therapist or psychiatrist may help the person understand what's going on in their mind and try to come to terms with what it means for them.
 Capgras syndrome often affects the way a person interacts with others.
 Learning new ways of communicating and interacting with those they don't remember might be beneficial.
 Even if they can't believe the person in front of them is someone they know, they can learn to respect that individual and "get to know them" again for the "first time."

-How to support someone with Capgras syndrome
+How to support your parent, child, or another with Capgras syndrome

 If you know someone with this syndrome, you might wonder how you can support them without causing them distress.
 Some people with Capgras might not experience episodes all the time.
 For these individuals, it may help to keep them as calm as possible during an episode, which could mean removing the person they see as an imposter from the room until the delusion stops.
-Arguing with them, or trying to correct their feelings, during an extreme episode could cause further agitation.
+Arguing with them, or trying to correct their perceptions and feelings, during an extreme episode could cause further agitation.

 In addition, it may help to work with these individuals to learn new ways of recognizing people other than vision.
 If they can hear a voice before they see the individual, they may be able to develop pathways to associate the person in their mind with the person in front of them.
 They may be able to work around the perception that someone is an imposter if they can recognize the person through other methods.
 However, this method might be best done in the presence of a professional like a doctor or therapist.